harvestlabs/quikdraw/README.md

 - `apiKey`: Your Kontour API key - this authenticates Quikdraw on our servers
 - `projectId`: Your Kontour project ID - you can change this if you're switching projects, but likely won't have to!
 - `versionId`: The current Kontour version that you're working on.
 If you publish a version and move on, change this or erase it to have Quikdraw make you a new one.
-- `contracts`: A comma-separated list of regexes, Quikdraw will only upload contracts whose name matches this.
-Leave it empty to upload everything.
 - `deploy`: The path to a script that you'd like to run using `quikdraw deploy`  [(more here)](#DEPLOY)

 ### quikdraw init